 In the 1930s in Seattle mountain-climbing as a sport was more influenced by one person, Wolf Bauer, than any other.
 Born in Bavaria in 1912, Wolf Bauer brought his love of mountaineering and outdoor life to his participation in Boy Scouts in Seattle, and he started the tradition of practicing on Wedgwood Rock to learn mountain-climbing skills.

 Copyright notice: text and photos in this article are protected under Creative Commons Copyright.
-No permission to copy material from this page will be granted.
+Do not copy text or photos unless you obtain permission.

 Wedgwood Rock, located at the intersection of 28th Ave NE and NE 72nd Street, stands silently in the center of a parking strip in a residential housing development.
 Tests done by Dr. Terry Swanson of the University of Washington explain why the Rock is called an “erratic,” meaning that its mineral composition does not match its present surroundings.